Kitbashery/kitbashery.github.io/index.md

 <p>
 <b>Kitbashery professionally develops & maintains a collection of Unity assets as a freemium service.</b>

-To commission an asset send an email to kitbashery@gmail.com with your prompt, the asset will be open-sourced once completed.
+To commission an asset send an email to kitbashery@gmail.com with your prompt then place an order via [GitHub Sponsors](https://github.com/sponsors/Kitbashery) the asset will be open-sourced once completed.
 </p>

 ## Installation Options: